The Measure of Quality

 Review the 6 parameters.

-To adjust a parameter, use the (-) and (+) buttons to move the highlighting bar to the appropriate parameter, press the middle button, then adjust that parameter as shown.
+To adjust a parameter use the up and down buttons to move the highlighting bar to the appropriate parameter, then use the (+) and (-) buttons to adjust that parameter.

 MIN: the specified minimum thickness value for the coating system.
 If only one target thickness is specified, set the MIN to that value.